CredentialEngine/Import_From_Registry/README.md

 # Import_From_Registry
 Sample project to import resources from the credential registry.
-While the code is also included for the credential finder site, the main focus of this repo is importing data from the [**Credential Registry**](https://credreg.net/).
+While the code is also included for the [**Credential Finder**](https://credentialfinder.org/) site, the main focus of this repo is importing data from the [**Credential Registry**](https://credreg.net/).

 See the wiki for the current documentation: https://github.com/CredentialEngine/Import_From_Registry/wiki